mmerickel/wired/docs/factories.rst

             self.dbsession = dbsession

 This decorator would do nothing more than stamp -- dynamically -- a ``__wired_factory__`` class method onto the decorated class.

+Further ideas: a custom injector which recorded the connection to a service, then pushed updates to instances when the service changed.
+Sort of like pub-sub.

 Props
 =====